iprak/yahoofinance/README.md

 This can be installed by copying all the files from `custom_components/yahoofinance/` to `<config directory>/custom_components/yahoofinance/`.

-Next you would define the symbols to be tracked in `configuration.yaml`
+Next you would define the symbols to be tracked in `configuration.yaml`.
+The symbol can also represent a financial index such as [this](https://finance.yahoo.com/world-indices/).

 Example: